laffed/west-pad/README.md

 Behold, a far superior alternative to [`left-pad`](https://github.com/left-pad/left-pad).

-Insert padding to the West of a string.
+Inserts padding to the West of a string.

 ## Install